Buying real estate in Indonesia?

 Sources: Statista, NUSTech, Hansen Partnership, Oliver Wyman, ASEAN Briefing

-4) Bali residential property prices will rise due to strong international buyer and tourist interest
+4) Bali’s residential property prices will rise moderately with ongoing interest from international buyers and tourists

-Bali's residential property prices are on the rise, thanks to growing interest from international buyers and tourists.
+Bali's residential property prices have been on the rise, thanks to increased interest from international buyers and tourists.

-More international flights to Bali have led to a surge in tourist arrivals.
-In 2024, Bali welcomed 7.75 million international visitors, surpassing pre-pandemic levels.
-This influx of tourists has not only boosted the local economy but also increased interest in property investment, as more people see the potential for vacation rentals and long-term stays.
+Another factor is the increase in international flights to Bali, which has led to a boom in tourist arrivals.
+By July 2024, Bali had already welcomed 7.75 million international visitors, surpassing pre-pandemic numbers.
+This influx not only boosts the local economy but also piques interest in real estate, as many consider buying vacation homes or rental properties.

-Sources: Bukit Vista, The Bali Sun, The Bali Sun, Blogs News, Oxo Living
+Sources: Bukit Vista, The Bali Sun, The Bali Sun

-5) Surabaya rental yields will rise as population and housing demand grow
+5) Surabaya's rental yields will rise with growing population and housing demand

 Surabaya's population is on the rise, with the metro area expected to hit 3,089,000 in 2024.